ccrisan/motionpie/README.md

 These pictures and movies recored by motionPie are visible on the local network as well.
 Just look for your motionPie in your network in a Windows Explorer window or use the `smb://your_motion_pie/` URL if on Linux.
 The two shares, `sdcard` and `storage` represent the local SD card data partition and any other attached storage, respectively.

 ## Troubleshooting ##

+### Stuck With Rainbow On Display ###

+MotionPie has no video driver compiled in and therefore it won't control your display in any way.
+The rainbow you see is what PI's GPU shows by default when powered on.
+Nevertheless things happen in the background and your motionPie should be up and running (i.e. listening on port 80) in less than 2 minutes.

 ### System Rebooting ###